 TRANSPORTATION Kendall said the rules were adopted on an emergency basis to be effective July 1 to implement 1982 Acts, HF 2369.
-The rules were drafted by a committee comprised of officials from public safety, law enforcement academy, prosecuting attorney training officer from the AG's office, Governor's representative from OPP and various DOT divi-Holden asked if deferred judgment, suspended sentences and deferred sentences were interchangeable.
-Kendall replied the intent was to restrict the rules to deferred judgment--criteria set forth for work permit issuance.
-The Board has heard the case but they have not passed judgment.
+DEPARTMENT Continued The rules were drafted by a committee comprised of officials from public safety, law enforcement academy, prosecuting attorney training officer from the AG's office, Governor's representative from OPP and various DOT divi-Holden asked if deferred judgment, suspended sions. sentences and deferred sentences were interchangeable.
+Kendall replied the intent was to restrict the rules to deferred judgment--criteria set forth for work permit not passed judgment.

 Royce added that with deferred judgment, the court declines at this time to make a decision whether the party was guilty or innocent.
-In deferred sentence, they have made the judgment of guilty, but decline to impose a sentence.
-General discussion of process to be used under deferred judgment.
+In deferred sentence, they have made the judgment of guilty, but decline to impose a sen-General discussion of process to be used under detence. ferred judgment.